hepingzhangyale/BITF/README.md

 * Run "Initialization.R" to transform the genotype data into the format of a snpMatrix, and compute the distance matrix of the phenotye data.
 The genotype and phenotype data will be saved as `geno_transed.RData` and `pheno.RData` respectively.
 The full distance matrice of the phenotype data objects will be saved as `full_dist_mat.RData`.

 ### Step 2.
 Compute the ball impurity reduction of all the SNPs in the snpMatrix as demonstrated in "Genome-wide-BI.R".
 The default method is to use the subsampling strategy.
+The results will be saved as `GWBI_results.RData`.

 ### Step 3.
 Run "summarize_final.R" to summarize and generate the manhattan plots.